 There will be increased police patrol units dedicated to each area once the facilities are up and running.

 The State of Utah has provided funding for the design, construction and operation of the resource facilities and will provide additional funding in the next two legislative sessions.
 This state funding is also being matched by private donations.
 There will be no tax increase to pay for the facilities.

-The locations of the four new homeless resource centers have been decided based on Criteria of Success, environmental limitations and other requirements.
-A series of public meetings will be held to take comments about the sites and get input on how to make them the most successful.
-These workshops will focus on three primary design oriented themes: 1) Safety for both users and surrounding neighbors; 2) Design to mitigate potential negative effects; 3) Integration into the larger neighborhoods.
+The locations of the two new homeless resource centers have been decided based on Criteria of Success, environmental limitations and other requirements.
+A series of public meetings were held to take comments about the sites and get input on how to make them the most successful.
+These workshops focused on three primary design oriented themes: 1) Safety for both users and surrounding neighbors; 2) Design to mitigate potential negative effects; 3) Integration into the larger neighborhoods.

 General comments and questions can be sent to the Mayor's Office at 801-535-7704 or emailed to email@example.com.

 Information on current homeless services and ways to help homeless individuals and families can be found at slchost.org and slco.org/homeless-services/resource-directory/

 Three public workshops were held in January to receive public input on the design of the facilities and how to mitigate community concerns.These workshops focused on three primary design-oriented themes: